MrPowers/querybench/docs/other-benchmarks/clickbench.md

 The Clickbench dataset could be 10 times larger and that would give an interesting 147.8 GB dataset to test a distributed engine.

+**Some metadata-only queries**

+The first query can be computed from the Parquet metadata alone: `"SELECT COUNT(*) FROM hits;"`.

+The query engine can simply fetch the row count from the metadata of every row group in the file and compute the sum.

+It's important to verify that engines use metadata to run queries faster when possible, but it's not particularily interesting after that's been confirmed.

+**Lots of quick queries**

+A large portion of the queries (around 26) can be run in under a second on a Macbook M3 with 16 GB of RAM.

+10 queries finish between 1 and 3 seconds.

+The remaining 6 queries take more than 3 seconds to run.

+The queries are skewed to lightweight workflows that can run very quickly.

 ## Conclusion

 Querybench is a great benchmarking analysis and a great contribution to the data community.